subash-scorpian/CNC-Milling-Performance-Prediction/README.md

 M1_CURRENT_FEEDRATE: instantaneous feed rate of spindle

 Machining_Process: the current machining stage being performed.
 Includes preparation, tracing up  and down the "S" curve involving different layers, and repositioning of the spindle as it moves through the air to a certain starting point

+Summary
+Model Construction:
+The code builds a deep learning model using LSTM layers with dropout regularization to process a sequence with one timestep and 16 features.

+Multi-output Setup:
+It branches out into three separate dense layers, each predicting a binary outcome (using sigmoid activation) for different tasks.

+Compilation and Training:
+The model is compiled with the Adam optimizer and binary crossentropy loss for each output, then trained using a train-test split.

+This multi-output architecture is useful when you need to predict multiple related outputs from the same input data, all while sharing the same learned features from the LSTM layers.